Here’s a Tip: Read This Before You Apply to UC Davis MSBA

 One thing to note: our admissions committee looks at applications holistically.
-You should consider what you bring to the table academically, professionally, as well as how you can enhance our learning community.
+You should consider what you bring to the table academically and professionally and how you can enhance our learning community.

 Here’s a checklist of what you’ll need to submit a complete and competitive UC Davis MSBA application:

-- A bachelor’s degree (equivalent of 16 years of total education)
+- A bachelor’s degree (the equivalent of 16 years of total education)

 - Successful completion of coursework in statistics, calculus, linear algebra and computing.